ckni/github-avatar-downloader/README.md

 ## Authorization

 Dotenv has been integrated into Github Avatar Downloader in order to authorize requests for contributor lists.
-Users should create a file called `auth.env` containing:
+Users should create a file called `.env` containing:

 `GITHUB_AUTH_CODE=abcdefg`